Die Screaming, Marianne

-Die Screaming, Marianne is a 1971 British thriller film produced and directed by Pete Walker and starring Susan George and Barry Evans.
+Die Screaming, Marianne is a 1971 British crime thriller film produced and directed by Pete Walker and starring Susan George and Barry Evans.
 It was written by Murray Smith.
 Although Walker's films are mostly in the horror or sexploitation genres, this is a straight thriller, with mild horror undertones.

 Plot

 A young women jumps from a window and runs through town and country to escape some men who are pursuing her.

 As the story unfolds, it emerges that she is Marianne, a nightclub dancer, who is on the run from her father, a disbarred corrupt judge who lives in a villa in Portugal with Marianne's half-sister Hildegarde.
 On her 21st birthday, Marianne is due to receive a large inheritance from Ruth, her mother and a former lover of the judge.
 The money is in a Swiss bank account along with a safebox containing legal papers incriminating her father.
 He and Hildegarde want the account number from Marianne so that they can access the money, which Ruth stole from the judge, and dispose of the evidence.

 While evading her father's henchmen, Marianne encounters Sebastian, and after they strike up a relationship, they arrive in London where she reluctantly agrees to marry him.
 During the ceremony, Marianne suddenly suspects Sebastian's motives and tricks the registry clerk into believing that she is really marrying Eli Frome, Sebastian's best man, whose name he puts on the marriage certificate instead of Sebastian's.
 Marianne then breaks up from Sebastian, and she and Eli become romantically involved.
 Sebastian, who is also Hildegarde's lover, travels to Portugal and informs the judge of Marianne's marriage to Eli.
 The judge promises Sebastian a large amount of money if he can bring Marianne to Portugal.